 4) You can reach a new audience of readers in your niche and build name recognition.
 If you're working on building a reputation in your industry, collab posts are a great way to put yourself in front of your desired audiences via other people's blogs and build a name for yourself.
 You shouldn't necessarily expect a ton of referral traffic from the backlink, but it's possible.
 Like anything, it depends on how interesting of a submission you write as to whether people are incentivized to click over to your blog.

 Where To Host or Participate In A Collab Post

 1) The easiest way to search for collab opportunities or host your own is to join a few FB groups.
 I'm part of Paula McInerney's Travel Collab Post Opportunities Facebook Group.
 I like it because she runs a tight ship in regards to keeping people following the rules, which is the way it needs to be.

-2) Travel bloggers in the Travel is Life Tribe occasionally host collab posts too, but we’re a smaller group because it’s a private community, so we’ll often share the collab in a bigger group too in order to get more submissions.
+2) Travel bloggers in Travel is Life Creators occasionally host collab posts too, but we're a smaller group because it's a private community, so we'll often share the collab in a bigger group too in order to get more submissions.

 3) There are a number of other groups to join as well, but I can't vouch for them because I haven't participated in any collab posts in other groups yet.
 Just search “collab groups” or “link building groups” on Facebook and you'll see a whole bunch pop up.
 You don't have to limit yourself to only participating in travel blogger collabs either.
 There are some general blogger collaboration and link building groups you'll find as well.